 Ask the Pharmacy – Are you getting the lowest cost for your PCSK9 inhibitor?

 The manufacturers of both PCSK9 inhibitors, Praluent and Repatha, have lowered the list price for these cholesterol-lowering treatments by 60% to $5,850 per year.
-As we reported in February, the FH Foundation continues … Read More →
+As we reported in February, the Family Heart Foundation … Read More →

-The FH Foundation welcomes Sanofi and Regeneron’s announcement today to lower the list price of its LDL cholesterol lowering treatment, the PCSK9 inhibitor Praluent, to $5,850 annually.
-This brings the list price of Praluent in line with Amgen’s PCSK9 inhibitor, Repatha, which was lowered … Read More →
+the Family Heart Foundation welcomes Sanofi and Regeneron’s announcement today to lower the list price of its LDL cholesterol lowering treatment, the PCSK9 inhibitor Praluent, to $5,850 annually.
+This brings the list price of Praluent in line with Amgen’s PCSK9 inhibitor, Repatha, which was … Read More →